 •Storm jacket (only checked out if required by weather)

-Freshmen Concert Band students are responsible for the purchase of the following uniform components:
+PURCHASE of the following uniform components:

 Upperclassmen members do not need to purchase any additional concert uniform pieces for their concert uniform provided that their tux shirt and concert dress shoes still fit.